| Title: | Meta-CART: A Flexible Approach to Identify Moderators in Meta-Analysis |

 T25: Indicating whether the BCT25 " Motivational interviewing" was used by the intervention.
 "1" for used and "0" for not used.

-IMPORTANT: for questions about these data contact Xinru Li: [email protected].
+IMPORTANT: for questions about these data contact Juan Claramunt: [email protected].

 If you use these data, please refer to: Michie, S., Abraham, C., Whittington, C., McAteer, J., & Gupta, S. (2009).
 Effective techniques in healthy eating and physical activity interventions: a meta-regression.
 Health Psychology, 28(6), 690.